It is important to make sure all goes well at the start of an online course or students

 Libraries

-- Video with tips to help your students conduct quality research
+- Video with tips

 - Give assignments to students involving local or college libraries